stefcorda/sparkStreamingETL/README.md

 ```

 Source and sink needs can have some optional parameters.
 You can figure them out by looking at the [spark documentation](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) for the given component.
 You need to add them in the optional {} and required{} options present in the application.conf file

+I want to spend some more words on a new feature I recently added, joinable sources.
+One can specify *N* sources, for example 10 file sources, and 9 join conditions, they will be joined sequentially with the order given from the user.
+Every source can have its own transformations *before* being joined.
+After all the sources are joined the process will continue transparently and apply its configurated transformations and sinks.

 I will add documentation in the future for custom features, like transformations.
 However writing documents is boring, while coding is fun..
 PM me if you need something, I will be happy to text back.